 I seriously cannot get enough of the fresh citrus juice in this vodka cocktail!
 It complements the vodka and ginger soda just so perfectly.

 If you’re short on time feel free to sub-in a fresh store-bought citrus juice.
-Whichever way you make it, this cocktail is so worth making during the winter season.
+Whichever way you make it, this cocktail is so worth making anytime of year.

 If you’re looking for more holiday cocktail inspiration, check out my other creations in partnership with Northern Keep Vodka.
 Try the Apple Ginger Cranberry Punch or the Pomegranate-Rosemary Vodka Sparkler!